-Growing up, my family used to eat apple dumplings for dinner once or twice every fall.
-We would pour warm milk and sprinkle a little sugar over the top.
-It was a real treat.
+Growing up, my family ate apple dumplings for dinner once or twice every fall.
+We poured warm milk overtop and sprinkled them with a little sugar.
+It was such a treat.

 Feel free to vary the recipe by adding cranberries, raisins, a combination of nuts, or whatever sounds good to you.
 Omit the coconut if you aren’t a fan.
-Experimenting with different apples at the same time is a great way to determine which you prefer for baking.
-That way, you can have a side-by-side comparison as to how different apples yield varying textures and sweetness after the same amount of cooking time.
+Experimenting with different apple varieties at the same time is a great way to determine which you prefer for baking.
+That way, you can compare how different apples yield varying textures and sweetness after the same amount of cooking time.
 I’ve tried nearly every type of apple at some point and, though no two are the same, I’d be hard-pressed to pick a favorite!

 - 1/4 cup old fashioned oats

 - 1/4 cup unsweetened coconut*

 - 1/4 cup chopped nuts (I like pecans or walnuts)